-“At the end of each week I try to look at my calendar and review all the meetings that I had that week and rate them zero, one, or two.
-Zero means it was a really bad use of time and, if I had to do it again, I wouldn’t have attended that meeting at all.
-Two is a great use of time—I wanna spend more of my time in those types of meetings.
+“At the end of each week, I try to look at my calendar and review all the meetings that I had that week and rate them zero, one, or two.
+Zero means it was a bad use of time and, if I had to do it again, I wouldn’t have attended that meeting at all.
+Two is a great use of time—I want to spend more of my time in those types of meetings.
 And one is somewhere in-between.
 And then I’ll connect with my assistant and make sure she understands which of those meetings I want more of and which ones could be filtered out so that hopefully over time my schedule becomes more and more productive.”

 That’s pretty genius, right?

 Zero – the meeting was useless, it was a terrible use of time.
 If possible, these kinds of meetings shouldn’t happen again in the future

 One – the meeting was fine but not as informative and effective as it could have been, there’s plenty of room for improvement

 Two – the meeting was time well spent, we should devote more time to meetings like these

 If you asked your team members to evaluate your last meeting on the scale of 0 to 2, what would they say?